strapi/documentation/docusaurus/docs/user-docs/content-type-builder/configuring-fields-content-type.md

 />

 :::caution
-Never name a custom attribute `locale` because it could interfere with, and break, the [i18n](/user-docs/settings/internationalization) feature.
+Never name a field `locale` because it could interfere with, and break, the [i18n](/user-docs/settings/internationalization) feature.
 :::

 ## Regular fields